 --file option, and assign the error message pattern you want to detect as a regular expression in the

 --pattern option.
-In the example above, if the character string “FATAL” appears in the targeted log file, an alert will be triggered.
+In the example above, if the string “FATAL” appears in the targeted log file, an alert will be triggered.

 Additionally, you can specify the file name of the monitoring target with regular expressions using the